jeymo2019/Hello-World/README.md

 iii.
 Android Virtual Device (Emulator)

 <h3>Implementation</h3>
-This app consist of the following Activities for User Interface, User Experience and Repository Interaction details
+This app consist of the following Activities for User Interface, User Experience and Repository Interaction details:

-activity_main.xml.
+i. activity_main.xml.

+ii.
 MainActivity.java

+iii.
 ViewData.java

+iv.
 A StudentModel.java

+v.
 StudentAdapter.java

+vi.
 DatabaseHelper.java

-activity_view_data.xml
+vii. activity_view_data.xml

-single_student.xml
+viii. single_student.xml

 <h3>Testing and Results</h3>
 The result of this project and screenshots is provided in the final Report.
 Below is the link of the App to access the source code